Kotti/kotti_contactform/README.rst

 Database upgrade
 ================

-If you upgrade from version 0.1.0 to 0.1.1 you have to migrate your database.
+If you upgrade to version 0.1.1 or 0.4 you have to migrate your database.
 The migration is performed with `alembic`_ and Kotti's console script ``kotti-migrate``.
 To migrate, run ``kotti-migrate upgrade_all --scripts=kotti_contactform:alembic``.